 I like a mix of ground beef, ground pork and sweet Italian sausage.
-Along with onion, garlic, parmesan cheese and some stale sourdough bread.
+Along with onion, garlic, parmesan cheese, an egg and some stale sourdough bread.
 Oh, and sun dried tomato pesto of course!

 I like to form them with an ice cream scoop.
 I’m going to cook 24 now and freeze the rest.
 I place them on a cookie sheet lined with aluminum foil and place in the freezer for an hour.
 This allows them to set and won’t stick to each other when placed in freezer bags.
 I usually make between 48 – 50 meatballs.
 I then package them in freezer bags of 12 or so per bag.

 Sun Dried Tomato Meatballs

 1 pound Ground Beef